UPDATE 11/16/2020: At a City Council meeting on Monday, November 16, 2020, the City Council also unanimously rejected the rezoning applications.

 Development Services director ChaVonne Sampson stated at the March 12, 2020, P&Z meeting that Evelyn’s Park submitted the permit application for the lot, but that statement is not accurate.
 MM Bellaire One LLC, not Evelyn’s Park or Evelyn’s Park Conservancy, submitted the request for a permit.

 Mr. Hofmann espoused the same theme – it’s about Evelyn’s Park.
 Skipped over the permit information and who is actually paying for the lot.
-He said the permit was issued on January 6th, but the documents show it was issued on January 20, 2020, and the plans were approved on February 24, 2020.
-The building official who signed off on the final construction plans is no longer employed by Bellaire.
+The documents application for a permit was submitted on January 6, 2019.
+The plans were approved on February 24, 2020.
+The building official who signed off on the final construction plans, William Davidson, is no longer employed by Bellaire.

 Mr. Hofmann also explained that the City was looking into the zoning issue and more information would be available by Monday’s City Council meeting on March 16, 2020.
 Neither Ms. Sampson nor Mr. Hofmann could explain why this was approved without oversight from P&Z or City Council or any public hearings.